gatecat/nextpnr-xilinx/README.md

 ## Building the Arty example - XRay database
  - Run `pypy3 xilinx/python/bbaexport.py --device xc7a35tcsg324-1 --bba xilinx/xc7a35t.bba` (regular cpython works as well, but is a lot slower)
  - Run `./bbasm xilinx/xc7a35t.bba xilinx/xc7a35t.bin`
- - Set `XRAY_DIR` to the path where Project Xray has been cloned and built (you may also need to patch out the Vivado check for `utils/environment.sh` in Xray)
+ - Set `XRAY_DIR` to the path where Project Xray has been cloned and built (you may also need to patch out the Vivado check for `utils/environment.sh` in Xray by removing this line and everything beyond it: https://github.com/SymbiFlow/prjxray/blob/80726cb73ba5c156549d98a2055f1ee3eff94530/utils/environment.sh#L52)
  - Run `attosoc.sh` in `xilinx/examples/arty-a35`.

 ## Building the zcu104 example - RapidWright
  - Run `java -jar rapidwright_bbaexport.jar xczu7ev-ffvc1156-2-e xilinx/constids.inc xilinx/xczu7ev.bba`
- - Run `./bbasm xilinx/xczu7ev.bba xilinx/xczu7ev.bin`
+ - Run `./bbasm --l xilinx/xczu7ev.bba xilinx/xczu7ev.bin`
  - Run `blinky.sh` in `xilinx/examples/zcu104`.

 ## Creating chip database from RapidWright